jfriedlein/history_hsv-manager_LS-Dyna/README.md

 Here, `cm_all` is a bit special (see [cm-maanager](https://github.com/jfriedlein/material-parameter_manager_LS-Dyna)), but basically you store the hsv-variant (1,2,3,...) into the first entry of hsv, so e. g. `hsv(1)=3` to use the third hsv-variant.

 ## Example
+@todo automatically detect the data type of the input argument

 @todo add an example on the usage to get and set e.g. the hardening variable for elasto-plasticity